After completing four years of college, I thought it would be nice to have a getaway to recuperate.

 It felt like a little hipster village, so for those intrigued by all things hipster, or just enjoy some good wandering, I would totally recommend!

-He got the duck within a crispy filo pastry on a bed of steamed sweet potatoes.
+Duck within a crispy filo pastry on a bed of steamed sweet potatoes.

 The restaurant had both indoor and outdoor seating so you could enjoy its food regardless of the weather!

 Within LxFactory, make sure to go to Rio Maravilha which is on the 4th floor on one of the buildings and is only accessible by an old-school lift.
 Be warned that it is not open on Mondays!
-(We had to come back another day to visit this place).
+(I had to come back another day to visit this place).

 You get a lovely rooftop view where loads of the locals are chilling and enjoying some cocktails.

-Lorcan got the Iberian pork with dollops of papaya cream.
+Iberian pork with dollops of papaya cream.

-While I returned to my lovely grilled and slightly fried octopus on a bed of pureed sweet potatoes and other tasty things.
+I returned to my lovely grilled and slightly fried octopus on a bed of pureed sweet potatoes and other tasty things.

 Apologies for the poor quality photo, I didn't realise it was blur and continued to eat my food right away haha!